-MPHA will offer one appropriate unit based on the unit size needed and the date of the approval of the transfer.
+- MPHA will offer one appropriate unit based on the unit size needed and the date of the approval of the transfer.
 MPHA may make an additional offer based solely on the fact that the unit previously offered would place a hardship on the family because the location is not accessible to the family's employment, job training, daycare, child's educational facility, or medical or support services.
+To qualify for a transfer: - 1) the Tenant Family must have been Lease Compliant for at least one year or the duration of the tenancy if less than one year and remain Lease Compliant until the transfer; - 2) the Tenant Family may not owe any Rent, sales and service charges, security deposit, and does not owe Retroactive Rent or is not on a Retroactive Rent Formal Repayment Agreement due in part or in total to the fault of the Tenant Family. - a) These transfers occur when at the time of the scheduled reexamination the permanent size of the Tenant Family is less than the minimum or more than the maximum number of persons permitted for that unit as described in Occupancy Standards and Lease Add Ons or when there is a valid reason to separate a household and the Tenant Family Members have lived together in MPHA housing for more than 3 years.
+A Tenant Family with Dependents who are under housed by one-bedroom size may stay in the unit if MPHA determines that it will not cause undue wear and tear. - b) The priority of Occupancy Transfers is as follows: - 1) Separation of Household - 2) Transfers from Family to Highrise - 3) Transfers from Highrise to Family units - 4) All other occupancy transfers

-- a) These transfers occur when at the time of the scheduled reexamination the permanent size of the Tenant Family is less than the minimum or more than the maximum number of persons permitted for that unit as described in Occupancy Standards and Lease Add Ons or when there is a valid reason to separate a household and the Tenant Family Members have lived together in MPHA housing for more than 3 years.
-A Tenant Family with Dependents who are under housed by one-bedroom size may stay in the unit if MPHA determines that it will not cause undue wear and tear. - b) The priority of Occupancy Transfers is as follows: - 1) Separation of Household - 2) Transfers from Family to Highrise - 3) Transfers from Highrise to Family units - 4) All other occupancy transfers - c) If a tenant refuses the offer of a unit of the correct size, MPHA may terminate the lease. - G. Elderly Designated: Transfers from a general occupancy building to a senior designated building or from a senior designated to a general occupancy building are prioritized by the initial lease date.
+- e) If a tenant refuses the offer of a unit of the correct size, MPHA may terminate the lease. - G. Elderly Designated: Transfers from a general occupancy building to a senior designated building or from a senior designated to a general occupancy building are prioritized by the initial lease date.
 Transfers to senior designated building are available to Tenants when they become age eligible.
 Transfers will also be offered to Tenants in an Elderly Designated if they have minors added to the lease.
 If a tenant refuses an offer the tenant's name will go to the bottom of the transfer list.
 If a tenant refuses two offers, MPHA will cancel the transfer.